On this page

 Original rig graph

-We then add a simple mathematical operation to the input rig graph using the APEX Script SOP:
+We then add a simple mathematical operation to the input rig graph using an APEX Script SOP:

 Add logic to rig

-1. In the APEX Script SOP, use the predefined headers to automatically add the APEX Script commands that allow you to take in and modify an input graph:
+1. In the APEX Script SOP, use the predefined headers to automatically add the APEX Script commands that take in and modify an input graph:

 • Turn on the Header parameter.